Ashtanga Yoga is a system of Yoga containing lists of many different groupings of asana, vinyasa, dristhi, bandhas, mudras, and philosophy.

-In this one hour Ashtanga Class we will be exploring the Primary Series, learning how to use all the elements of the practice and finding the result of being steady in one place.
+In this class will be doing the whole Primary Series, learning how to use all the elements of the practice and finding the result of being steady in one place.

 To perform asana correctly in the Ashtanga Method, one must incorporate the use of Vinyasa and Tristhana:

 Vinyasa means breathing and movement system “for each movement there is one breath”.
 The purpose of vinyasa is for internal cleansing.
 Making the body to be healthy, light and strong.